cscheid/cscheid.net/courses/spr15/cs444/assignment_4.md

 [underscore.js](http://underscorejs.org/), or whatever else you like.
 Remember to give proper attribution in your writeup and source code.

+## Assessment

+Each of the plots is worth 25% of the total credit.

 ## Datasets

 - Dataset 1, in JSON Format: